Twigonometry/mac-goodwin.com/mac-goodwin/blog/Cyber/_posts/2021-10-16-oscp-experience.md

 If you'd rather not read more, I'll be adding a lot of resources to my [Cybersecurity Notes](https://github.com/Twigonometry/Cybersecurity-Notes/) repository whenever I get time, including cheatsheets, notes on my methodology, and key lessons learned.
 But if you want a deeper dive, read on to find out more about my background, how I prepared, and my strategies during the exam!

+I've added a quick [update](#slightly-salty-update---24-03-2023) to this post since the 2022 and 2023 course updates, where I give a more in-depth review of whether I think the OSCP is good value for money.

 ## Contents

 - [My Background](#my-background)